atombrenner/aws-lambda-typescript/README.md

 - full source map support with readable stack traces
 - infrastructure as code with Cloudformation
 - Jest as a testing framework
-- the whole tool chain are just typescript files, no need to install additional tools like aws-cli or zip
+- the whole tool chain is just typescript files, no need to install additional tools like aws-cli or zip
 - uses tsx to execute typescript files (which is also leveraging esbuild)

 ## Prerequisites